drifter-handbook/Concept-7/Concept7/Assets/Scripts/StageDirector/stagedirector.md

 # Concept 7 Stage Director
 Everything is YAML

+## TODO
+Interval 0 repeats, so that you can use loops that set vars while running a shoot command with interval zero correctly.

 ## Overview
 The Concept 7 Stage Director (aka "The Director") allows developers to write easy-to-use YAML files which create things like bullets, bullet patterns, enemies and bosses.
 These files are human-readable, and are loaded during runtime.
 This allows us to easily test bullet patterns and modify sprites without recompiling.